Louis Smith (gymnast): Early life and education

-Career
+Gymnastics career

 2004–08: before Beijing

 As a junior, Smith was twice a European champion on the pommel horse, winning the title in 2004 and 2006.
-In 2006, he took 5th place in the World Cup final.
+In 2006, he placed fifth in the World Cup final.
 He won gold on the pommel horse for England at the 2006 Commonwealth Games in Melbourne, Australia, beating Prashanth Sellathurai.
 In 2007, he came fourth in the pommel horse final at the European Championships.
-He attended his first World Championships competing for Great Britain at the 2007 World Artistic Gymnastics Championships in Stuttgart, Germany.
+He attended his first World Championships competing for Great Britain at the 2007 World Championships in Stuttgart, Germany.
 There he won a bronze medal in the pommel horse final.
 He also won a silver on the pommel horse at the World Cup in Ghent the same year.
 In 2008, Smith won a silver on the pommel horse at the World Cup in Moscow.

 2008 Summer Olympics

 On 9 August 2008, Smith qualified in fifth place for the Olympic final of the men's pommel horse, and on 17 August he won a bronze medal in the finals, becoming the first British man to win a medal in the individual gymnastics at the Olympic Games since Walter Tysall won a silver medal in 1908 and the first Briton generally to win a medal in gymnastics at the Olympic Games since the women's team won a bronze medal in 1928.
 He is also the second black male gymnast to win a medal in an Olympic competition.
 The first was Jair Lynch of the United States in 1996, a silver medalist on the parallel bars.